Foamimi/Septimus-Extended---NPC-Overhaul/README.md

 # Last Steps

-### Snag the megapatch from here: [ [DOWNLOAD](https://github.com/Foamimi/Septimus-Extended---NPC-Overhaul/blob/main/Septimus%20Extended%20-%20NPC%20Overhauls%20Megapatch%20v1.1.7z) ] ("View raw" button)
+### Snag the megapatch from here: [ [DOWNLOAD](https://github.com/Foamimi/Septimus-Extended---NPC-Overhaul/blob/main/Septimus%20Extended%20-%20NPC%20Overhauls%20Megapatch%20v1.1.1.7z) ] ("View raw" button)

 Name it **[NoDelete] Septimus Extended - NPC Overhauls Megapatch**, and place it directly AFTER [NoDelete] [23] BeastHHBB - Player Character and NPC Replacer.
 It's important that the following overhauls are at the very bottom on both the left and right side of MO2.
 ### Then you are SET!
 Thanks for sticking with it the entire process, enjoy your game!

 # Changelog

+v.1.1.1
+   - Updated Pandorable's NPCs - Dawnguard (be sure to re-compact if updating)
+   - Updated the megapatch

 v1.1
    - Removed Bijin AIO for USSEP as it was redundant with Bijin Fixes (AIO or Separate).
    - Re-numbered the overhauls to reflect removal.
    - Added Lalup's NPCs - Creation Club (be sure to compact this overhaul, too!)
    - Added Lalup's NPCs - Creation Club - Salt and Wind
+   - Updated the megapatch

 **Works with version 4.1.0 of Septimus.**
 **Updating works with existing saves.**